intel/intel-extension-for-transformers/examples/huggingface/pytorch/text-generation/eagle/README.md

 - Dynamic Device and Data Type Configuration: The script allows specifying the target device and data type for text generation, supporting CPU, XPU, and CUDA devices, as well as different data types.
 - EAGLE Model Integration: The script demonstrates how to integrate the EAGLE model for enhanced text generation capabilities.
 - Performance Measurement: The script measures the performance of the text generation process, including the tokens per second (TPS) based on the total new tokens and total time.

+# Results

+We conducted benchmarking tests on both CPU and XPU environments.

+On GPU, llama2-7b-chat + EAGLE outperforms llama2-7b-chat by 3x speed in generating new tokens.
+On CPU, llama2-7b-chat + EAGLE outperforms llama2-7b-chat by 1.75x speed in generating new tokens.

+This highlights the superior capabilities of the EAGLE in handling the text generation task.